lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 layout: articles
 ---

-In the last two years, I had the opportunity to shift my career toward product management.
+Two years ago I had the opportunity to shift my career toward product management.
 It took me a while to accept the job, it was no easy decision.
 I needed to be ready for leading a team of people doing a job I never did before.
 While I felt ready on the leadership part, I was afraid of not being